-A recent local study found out that about 30% of infants below six months of age are regularly exposed to some form of screen time – television, mobile phone, tablet etc. “The average amount of time is 60 minutes a day,” said Dr Aishworiya Ramkumar, associate consultant at National University Hospital’s (NUH) Child Development Unit.
+A local study suggests that about 30 percent of infants below six months are regularly exposed to some form of screen time – television, mobile phone or tablet.
+“The average amount of time is 60 minutes a day,” said Dr Aishworiya Ramkumar, associate consultant at National University Hospital’s (NUH) Child Development Unit.

 This figure increases and by the age of two, almost nine out of 10 children have regular screen time.
 This clearly shows that toddler screen time addiction is a significant problem.